kulisingh/devops-test/README.md

 I created the solution as follows, after doing a bit of research to understand ECS (as it has been a while):

 * Used local Jenkins CI server running in vagrant, which was provisioned using ansible in the past.
-The intention was to use this against an ECS Cluster on using my AWS account
+The intention was to use this against an ECS Cluster using my AWS account
 * I forked your devops-test project
-* I used a great example which creates an ECS cluster using cloudformation and then has a script to deploys a docker container as a service with an Application Load Balancer - spent a lot of time familiarising with ECS and the cloudformation stack and deploy.sh script
+* I used a great example which creates an ECS cluster using cloudformation and then has a script to deploy a docker container as a service with an Application Load Balancer - spent a lot of time familiarising with ECS and the cloudformation stack and deploy.sh script
    * Please see this link: _https://github.com/awslabs/amazon-ecs-nodejs-microservices/tree/master/2-containerized_
 * I adapted this locally to use your example
 * I combined this code and added it to my devops-test repo
 * I added a rule.json file to ensure the deploy script creates a load balancer and target group, using the rule in the file
-* I created a dockerfile to build the devops example as a container
+* I created a Dockerfile to build the devops example as a container
 * I created 2 separate jenkins projects:
   * Build project, to build the ECS infrastructure, running the following command:
      * aws cloudformation deploy --template-file infrastructure/ecs.yml --region eu-west-1  --stack-name ECS-Example --capabilities CAPABILITY_NAMED_IAM